 We work to protect human rights, first of all by providing free legal assistance to persons at risk of social exclusion and discrimination, especially asylum seekers, refugees, the stateless and foreign victims of human trafficking.

 We believe that human rights are universal in nature but persons in dire situations often need additional support in order to be able to enjoy them.
 Our team is composed mainly of lawyers because we believe that access to free legal aid is a prerequisite to access human rights.

-During the 17 years of our existence we provided free legal aid to almost 16 000 persons!
+During the 18 years of our existence we provided free legal aid to over 16 000 persons!

 Apart from providing free legal aid, the HNLAC also carries out regular monitoring of the adherence to standards of human rights undertakes legal interventions and advocacy activities, and pursues research and educational projects.
 The Center also undertakes activities aimed at preventing human and child trafficking.

 We cooperate with many partners, first and foremost with the UNHCR Representation in Poland.
 The HNLAC is UNHCR’s implementing partner in Poland since 2003.
 We also cooperate with the Office for Foreigners, La Strada Foundation against Trafficking in Persons and Slavery and the European Network on Statelessness (ENS).

 Is the late Dr. Halina Nieć, lecturer at the Faculty of Law at the Jagiellonian University, human rights activist, the founder of the Human Rights Center at the Jagiellonian University and of the first university legal clinic in Poland.
 In 2002, on the initiative of her and her students, the NGO was founded, which was, after the death of Dr.Nieć, renamed the Halina Nieć Legal Aid Center to celebrate her memory.

 Marek Przybysławski - Member of the Board